timothepoznanski/today/README.md

 # Today

-A simple web application to replace your daily task post-its 📝
+A simple web application to replace daily task post-its 📝

 Keep track of your tasks privately, everything is stored in your browser's local cache.